Request for Business Records

 Colorado Marijuana Rule 3-930 governs what is informally known as MED’s “Copy Request” process.
 This Rule establishes who is entitled to obtain records, what records are available for release, and how these records will be provided.
-If you do not meet the specific eligibility parameters outlined below, you may want to instead submit a Colorado Open Records Act (“CORA”) request.
+If you, or your request, do not meet the specific eligibility parameters outlined below, you may want to instead submit a Colorado Open Records Act (“CORA”) request.
 See tips on how to submit a CORA request at the bottom of this page.

 Please note: If applications were submitted through ML1, a copy request is not necessary, as users can retrieve their own documents submitted through their online ML1 account.